 - Call your loan servicer: When you call or email your loan servicer, explain your financial situation and how you’ve been impacted by this crisis.
 For example, you or your partner may have been laid off or furloughed, or you might have concerns about your future ability to make your student loan payments.
 Tell your lender when you anticipate being able to resume loan payments.

 - Ask about assistance programs: Your options will depend on the servicer and your individual situation.
 For example, your loan servicer may offer to suspend payments for a few months, temporarily lower your interest rate or offer interest-only payments.
 Some servicers are treating each situation on a case-by-case basis.

 - Ask questions: Before agreeing to start the program, confirm the exact terms, such as fees involved, how long the relief lasts and whether interest accrues.
-You also should find out whether that accrued interest “capitalizes” — gets added to the unpaid principal balance.
+You also should find out whether that interest “capitalizes” — gets added to the unpaid principal balance.
 Create a plan for how you’ll resume payments at the end of the forbearance period.

 Keep in mind that enrolling in plans that suspend or lower payments ultimately extends the life of the loan, which costs you more in interest overall.
 If you can afford to keep making payments as scheduled, it may be in your best interest to do so.